Stress Index Calculator

 Contact UsTell us more, and we'll get back to you.

 Contact UsThe concept of stress wasn't always well understood.
 It wasn't until 1936 when Dr. Hans Selye, often called the "Father of Stress Research," first described this fascinating biological response.
 Today, we know that stress isn't just a feeling - it's a complex cascade of hormones and physiological changes that can be measured, monitored, and managed.
-Our stress index combines cutting-edge research with practical measurements to give you a window into your body's stress response system.
+This stress index combines practical inputs into a screening-style snapshot that can help you notice patterns and prepare better questions for a health professional when needed.

 A stress index is a numerical measure that quantifies psychological or physiological stress levels based on various factors.
 Scores are typically derived from questionnaires assessing sleep quality, workload, emotional state, and physical symptoms, providing an overall indicator of stress burden.